 The Electoral Palace (Kurfürstliches Schloss) in Bonn was the former residential palace of the Prince-Electors of Cologne.
-Nowadays, it is the main building of the University of Bonn.
+Where the Prince-Electory used to walk in a beautiful garden, young people play football these days.
 [German]

 Godesburg Castle (Godesburg) stands on a hill in Bad Godesberg, a part of Bonn.
 It dates back to the 13th century.
 At the start of the Cologne War, the castle fell victim to a siege in 1583.
 Today it houses a restaurant and is known as a fine lookout.
 [German]